 Health, Safety and Wellbeing arrangements are prominent and embedded across the organisation.
 An external Health & Safety adviser is retained, and the range of additional health and wellbeing support continues to grow each year, including workplace health checks and a range of webinars and other activities which target a variety of key physical, emotional, and mental health and wellbeing topics.

 Areas for Improvement

-- There is a need to continue the work in progress to improve the consistency and quality of staff appraisals and to support this centrally with provision of a range of learning and development opportunities. - The appraisal process for the Director has also been identified for improvement in order to strengthen effectiveness of this process for accountability and a need to incorporate 360 degree feedback.
+There is a need to continue the work in progress to improve the consistency and quality of staff appraisals and to support this centrally with provision of a range of learning and development opportunities.